delaguilaluis/game-of-three/README.md

 #### Event: `end`

-* `winner`: string with the name of the player who won
+* `winner`: string with the name of the player who won.
+Winner could be missing in scenarios where players leave before finishing the game.

 ```javascript
 socket.on('end', (winner) => {